mLenehan1/ECE-FinalYearProject/ProjectReport/ResultsAndAnalysis/serversoftwareresults.md

 ## Audio Server Software \label{AudioServerSoftwareResults}

-The following tables have been extracted from the collected Munin data.
-A full list of results can be found within the Appendices Section \ref{AppendicesAudioServerSoftwareTables}.
+The following tables have been extracted from the data collected from Munin.
+A full list of results can be found within the Appendices Section
+\ref{AppendicesAudioServerSoftwareTables}.
+The client and server data has been combined under the headings of Network, System, and Sensors, for each of the audio server software solutions.

 ### MPD